MCMC setup and step

 • node (UInt[Array, 'num_trees']) – The index of the node to prune.
 2 ** d if no node can be pruned.

 • partial_ratio (Float32[Array, 'num_trees']) – A factor of the Metropolis-Hastings ratio of the move.
-It lacks the likelihood ratio and the probability of proposing the prune move.
+It lacks the likelihood ratio, the probability of proposing the prune move, and the prior probability that the children of the node to prune are leaves.
 This ratio is inverted, and is meant to be inverted back in accept_move_and_sample_leaves.

 bartz.mcmcstep.propose_prune_moves(key, split_tree, affluence_tree, p_nonterminal, p_propose_grow)[source]